jessepharrison/jessepharrison.github.io/_pages/publications.md

 ### 2020

-- Tagg AS, Sapp M, Harrison JP, Sinclair CJ, Bradley E, Ju-Nam Y, Ojeda JJ (2020) Microplastic monitoring at different stages in a wastewater treatment plant using reflectance micro-FT-IR imaging. *Under revision*
+- Tagg AS, Sapp M, Harrison JP, Sinclair CJ, Bradley E, Ju-Nam Y, Ojeda JJ (In press) Microplastic monitoring at different stages in a wastewater treatment plant using reflectance micro-FT-IR imaging.
+Frontiers in Environmental Science

 ### 2019